MarcoIeni/dsdm-project/README.md

 The graph input file describes the graph that describes control and data dependencies of the basic operations of the c piece of code in SSA form.

 The first line of the input file consists in the delay units of the operations in order and separated by a space.
+The first number is always 0 because it is the weight of the entry node.
 In the next lines, write the vertices of each arc of the graph separated by a space.

 ### Command line args